BumbleFlash/AngularMaterialDesign/README.md

 # AngularMaterialDesign
-A simple angular project to demonstrate Angular Material Design.
+A simple angular project to demonstrate Angular Material Design to test coninuous delivery on GitHub.

 ## MaterialDesign